oils-for-unix/oils/doc/ref/chap-front-end.md

 They also accept these flags:

-    -n                Parse the program but don't execute it.
-Print the AST.
+    --eval FILE
-    --ast-format FMT  The format for the AST (text|text-abbrev) --eval FILE       Evaluate the given file, similar to the 'source' builtin.
+        Evaluate the given file, similar to the 'source' builtin.
 Specify it multiple times to run multiple files.
 If the errexit option is on (e.g. in YSH), then the shell stops when $? is non-zero after evaluating a file.

+    --location-str
+        Use this string to display error messages.
+        See 'help sourceCode' for an example.

+    --location-start-line
+        Use this line number offset to display error messages.

-    --tool            Run a tool instead of the shell (cat-em|syntax-tree)
+    --tool            Run a tool instead of the shell (cat-em|syntax-tree) -n                Parse the program but don't execute it.
+Print the AST.
+    --ast-format FMT  The format for the AST (text|text-abbrev)

 Examples: